Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

-where $V'(x) = \diffd V\!/\diffd x$ and where $m$ and $E$ are the mass and energy of the clustor.
-For these special values the clustor's action function, phase-space trajectory, and world-line will resemble those of a Newtonian particle that is subject to the same potential.
-A clustor of this type will be called \emph{quasi-Newtonian}.
+where $V'(x) = \diffd V\!/\diffd x$ and where $m$ and $E$ are the mass and energy of the DEO.
+For these special values the DEO's action function, phase-space trajectory, and world-line will resemble those of a Newtonian particle that is subject to the same potential.
+A DEO of this type will be called \emph{quasi-Newtonian}.

-It will be seen below that a quasi-Newtonian free clustor is an unextended object and that its behavior is identical to the behavior of a Newtonian free particle.
-It will also be seen that for the harmonic oscillator potential a quasi-Newtonian clustor is unextended and that its behavior is approximately Newtonian as long as its energy is high and it is not near a turning point.
+It will be seen below that a quasi-Newtonian free DEO is an unextended object and that its behavior is identical to the behavior of a Newtonian free particle.
+It will also be seen that for the harmonic oscillator potential a quasi-Newtonian DEO is unextended and that its behavior is approximately Newtonian as long as its energy is high and it is not near a turning point.